epic-git/AssistBobSource/README.md

 # AssistBobSource
-My discord.js bot that is open source
+This is almost open source.
+PLEASE DO NOT LEAK IT